jgerhart/Secronom-Zombies/secronom/README.txt

 #  REWORKS ON TILESET (frequent, or whenever I can)
 #  REMOVED LUA VERSION (we have spells and it's meant to replace the LUA attacks)

-#+ CHAOS ZEDS REWORKED (jolt, fake zombie.
-They're zed mutants now)
+#+ CHAOS ZEDS REWORKED (jolt, fake zombie, uruxis.
+Known as zed mutants now)

 +  VECTOR IMPROVEMENTS (infection of organic terrains, haze infects the creatures)
 +  ZED MUTANT (dissonant screamer)